Dominik Kunca

-Dominik Kunca (born 4 March 1992) is a Slovak professional footballer who plays as a forward.
+Dominik Kunca (born 4 March 1992) is a Slovak professional footballer who plays as a forward for Polish III liga club Legionovia Legionowo.

 Club career

 Zemplín Michalovce

 After beginning his career with ŠK Strážske, he moved to MFK Zemplín Michalovce.
 He made his debut for Zemplín at the age of sixteen, two months and 13 days against Inter Bratislava in Piešťany on 17 May 2008.

 ŽP Šport Podbrezová

 In summer 2014, he came to Podbrezová on a half-year loan from MFK Zemplín Michalovce.

 He made his professional debut for ŽP Šport Podbrezová against Slovan Bratislava in a 2:1 loss on 11 July 2014.

 Motor Lublin

 On 6 August 2019, he signed a contract with Motor Lublin.
 After returning from a loan spell at Avia Świdnik at the end of June 2022, his contract with Motor was not extended and he left the club.

+Legionovia

+On 6 July 2023, after spending another year at Avia, Kunca joined III liga side Legionovia Legionowo on a one-year deal.